jgoizueta/binomial-techniques/README.md

 To compute it in floating point, exponents as large as 912 must be supported.
-Common IEEE floating point formats are not apt for this, but it we can use
+Common IEEE floating point formats are not apt for this.

+## Possible approaches

+### Extendend floating point arithmetic

+In this we only need an increased exponent range to avoid overflow.
+We can use extended floating point formats such as those of the GMP library (C),
+Julia's BigFloat, Phython's Decimal,
+Flt for Ruby,
-HP50G XREALs (internal numeric format) or the LONGFLOAT library, DBL mode can be used on the WP34S, or numeric types such as Julia BigFloat, Flt for Ruby, Decimal for Python, etc.)
+the XREAL (internal numeric format) of HP50G calculators or the DBL mode of the WP34S, etc.

+### Exact computation

 An alternative way is to compute this exactly using fractions of arbitrary large integers (as supported by Ruby,